-Climate resilient food production in 2050, what will it look like?
+Climate resilient food production in 2050

 On September 24th 2019, SLU Future Food and SLU Global arranged a workshop with the aim to discuss and identify future challenges for resilient food production in 2050 and to identify strategic possibilities for SLU.

 Soil and water resources, land use systems, livestock production, power and poverty dimensions and policy in practice were five important areas identified as essential for reaching climate resilient food production in 2050.
 During the workshop, researchers, students and representatives from organisations, industry and public sector discussed these themes and by the end of the day the key note speakers summarised the take home messages followed by a general discussion in plenary.
 About 120 participants participated.

 Identified future challenges for resilient food production in 2050 and suggested strategic possibilities for SLU

 - Climate change adaption needs to address complex challenges.
 Decision makers as well as consumers need to know the complexity of these future challenges.
 SLU has a possibility to address these challenges with a cross-disciplinary approach based on the research community at the university.